 To remove excess gums around the teeth (gingivectomy)

 Sometimes when a patient has a “gummy” smile or they think their teeth are “short” it can be because there is an excess amount of gum tissue present.
-The laser can safely remove some of the extra tissue exposing more tooth structure, giving the patient a more desirable smile.
+The laser can safely remove some of the extra tissue exposing more tooth structure, giving the patient a smile that makes them more confident.

 Removing growths inside the lip or cheek

 If there is something suspicious that we see during your oral cancer screening or there is a bump on your cheek that you just keep biting, it may need to be removed.
-Using a laser is a more comfortable, bloodless alternative to the traditional technique that uses a scalpel and stitches..
-This provides a shorter healing time and more comfort for you, and no need for stitches.
+Using a laser is a more comfortable, bloodless alternative to the traditional technique that uses a scalpel and stitches.
+The laser treatment provides a shorter healing time and more comfort for you, and no need for stitches.